Trio (Buffy the Vampire Slayer)

 The Trio are a group of three fictional characters in the sixth season of Buffy the Vampire Slayer, who serve as the villains of the season.
 They continually strive to neutralize Buffy, the Slayer, and thus the primary obstacle to their ultimate goal of taking over Sunnydale.
 Though initially comic relief and little more than a nuisance to the Scooby Gang, they take a darker turn by the episode "Dead Things".
 Most of their schemes combine science and mysticism, and they are able to avoid detection by the Scoobies (who merely assume their activities to be the doings of demons) until halfway through the season.

 The Trio was formed by Warren Mears, technology expert; Andrew Wells, summoner of demons; and Jonathan Levinson, caster of spells.
-Jonathan was a long time recurring character, having first appeared in season 2, and was a friendly acquaintance of the Scooby Gang, and Warren had appeared twice in season 5.
-While Andrew had never been seen on the show before, his brother was in "The Prom" episode, and Andrew often speaks of the time he summoned flying demon monkeys to the school production of Romeo and Juliet, of which Buffy and the Scoobies have no recollection.
+Jonathan was a longtime recurring character, having first appeared in season 2, and was a friendly acquaintance of the Scooby Gang.
+Warren had appeared twice in season 5.
+While Andrew had never been seen on the show before, his brother was in the episode "The Prom".

 The three of them begin season 6 as good friends.
 Tired of being pushed around, they resolve to combine their expertise and "take over Sunnydale" as equal partners.
 As the stakes rise, the power shifts and Warren gradually dominates the group.
 Though Jonathan and Andrew lack the malice and hatred of true villains, Warren eventually reveals his true colors as a violent misogynist capable of murder.
 The Trio is continually thwarted by Buffy, and none of their actions make any name for themselves in Sunnydale's mystical underground, as revealed in "Villains".
 The group is ultimately disbanded when, after a face-off with Buffy, Warren flees and leaves Andrew and Jonathan to take the fall with the police.